EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Methods

 However, previous surface-based models usually require excessive training time and struggle to generate accurate results for objects with complex structures.
 Therefore, we design two additional strategies to further solve these challenges.
 To tackle the issue of low-speed training, as depicted in Fig.~\ref{pipeline}, we employ a set of spatial grids with mask to filter the sampled points during the learning process.
 We update the mask grid for each training iteration by recording the points with SDF values less than zero.
 By caching this mask grid to skip known freespace during ray-sampling, we enable the model to converge within 2 hours (\textbf{over 10$\times$ faster than Neuralangelo~\cite{DBLP:conf/cvpr/Li0ETU0L23}}) through dynamic sampling.
 It is noteworthy that employing spatial grids at low resolution may lead to smooth but coarse mesh results, while high-resolution grids might induce overfitting.
 In order to generate an accurate geometry without introducing additional noise, we utilize a set of progressive grids $g(\beta)$ that gradually increase the bandwidth to realize the coarse-to-fine training strategy.
 The set of progressive grids can be formulated as follows:

 where $\beta$ is a parameter determined empirically to modulate the bandwidth and $g_i$ is the multi-resolution spatial grids at level-$i$ with corresponding weight indicator $w = I(i\leq\beta)$.

-On one hand, SDF-based models like NeuS~\cite{neus} tend to generate meshes that have geometric ambiguities, resulting in inaccurate shape.
-Particularly, concave surfaces are easily interpreted as convex oversmooth surface using such methods.
-On the other hand, multi-view stereo method can reconstruct accurate concave shapes, but it is prone to generate incomplete meshes.
-Therefore, to improve the quality of the geometry, we introduce a multi-view supervision (MVS) module to supervise the SDF-based geometry learning.
-The MVS module first reconstructs the shape using OpenMVS~\cite{openmvs} and renders depth images.
+To enable the surface-based model to learn the accurate shape of complex structures, we introduce a multi-view supervision (MVS) module to supervise the SDF-based geometry learning.
+The MVS module first reconstructs the shape using the open multi-view stereo reconstruction library OpenMVS~\cite{openmvs} and renders depth images.
 We then supervise the surface-based model using the rendered depth images.
 The MVS module can prevent our model from generating over-smooth surfaces and encourage it to learn complex structures.
 Overall, for an explicit geometry $G$ represented by triangle mesh with vertex positions $V$, the objective is:

 where $\theta$ is the parameters of the geometry network to be optimized, $\mathcal{L}_s$ is the loss of the surface-based model and $\mathcal{L}_{mvs}$ is the loss of the multi-view supervision module.
 Specifically, the formulation of $\mathcal{L}_s$ is demonstrated as follows: